 What is Music Visualization?

+Music visualization is the interpretation of digital or electronic signals with images.
 To begin with, music visualizers as we know them are animated imagery that is generated and rendered in real time by computer software.
 This imagery synchronizes with whatever musical selection is playing, and changes with every song.
 The visual depends on factors such as the loudness and the frequency spectrum.
 This differs from the other forms of music visualization or music videos but are really a slide show of images.

 History of Music Visualizers